 The truth is that, far too often, life is something that happens to us, rather than something we plan to achieve.
-And, as you approach retirement, it is essential that you have a plan: wealth management is how you ensure that everything in this plan can happen.
+And, as you approach retirement, you must have a plan; wealth management is how you ensure that everything in this plan can happen.

 The starting point for wealth management is not the nitty, gritty of your finances.
 It is not about pensions, investments, savings or future stock market trends.

-It’s actually much simpler than that – yet it can also be easier said than done.
+It’s much simpler than that – yet it can also be easier said than done.

 The starting point for wealth management is you and your dreams for the future.
 So, you need to discover and crystallise exactly what you want this to look like.